pilotnexus/pilotdocs/docs/getting-started/README.md

 2. [Pilot Mainboard](https://uk.rs-online.com/web/p/semiconductor-development-kit-accessories/8474894/)
 3. One or more [Pilot Module(s)](https://uk.rs-online.com/web/c/?sra=oss&r=t&searchTerm=amescon+module)

+### 1. Download Image
+Use the [pilotetcher app](https://github.com/amescon/pilotetcher/releases/) to burn a preconfigured image to a SD card

-### 1. Configure Firmware
+### 2. Configure Firmware
-To configure the firmware for your modules you need to [install and run pilot-config](/docs/getting-started/install-pilot-config.md) first.
+To configure the firmware for your modules you need to run [*pilot setup*](/docs/getting-started/install-pilot-config.md) first.
-After that you can communicate with your modules using the terminal.
+After that you can communicate with your modules.

-### 2. Monitor and Control from Anywhere
+### 3. Monitor and Control from Anywhere
 If you want to connect it to the cloud and monitor/remote control the Rasbperry Pi with the App or the Pilot API, you need to [install pilotnode](/docs/getting-started/install-pilotnode.md).